 It's taken years, several albums, and a never-ending roster of musicians but Aris seems to have finally found his dream team in Matt and Aaron:

 "You won't find two better musicians in Pittsburgh...they are the real deal.
 With those boys, we all play on a separate but connected plane.
-Like three chemists running around a laboratory, there's a beautiful chaos to it.
-When we show up...we show the f@#% up.
-There's nothing better than a rock show..."
+Like three chemists running around a laboratory, there's a beautiful chaos to it...and there's nothing better than a rock show..."

 And while the band has turned their efforts toward touring, Aris remains adamant about reviving Pittsburgh’s live music scene as well as remaining a part of it: